 Kevin McCarthy is out as speaker of the House.
-No one knows for sure what comes next.
+Here’s what’s next.

 WHAT HAPPENS NEXT?

-The first order of business for McHenry would be to hold an election for a new speaker.
+The first order of business for McHenry would be to elect a new speaker.

 As of now, it is unclear who House Republicans will nominate for the speakership.
 Some members left the chamber Tuesday determined to renominate McCarthy and vote for him for speaker until it passes.

-Republican Rep. Brian Babin of Texas said he has “no idea” whether McCarthy will make another run at the gavel.
-“Does he want to subject himself to this again?” he asked.
+But now that he is out of the running, the path is clear for any Republican to jump in.

-Other Republicans are broaching potential consensus candidates like Majority Leader Steve Scalise or Whip Tom Emmer who they see as potentially bringing the conference together.
+Some members, including Gaetz, have been broaching potential consensus candidates like Majority Leader Steve Scalise or Whip Tom Emmer who they see as bringing the conference together.
+Other names up for discussion include Rep. Kevin Hern, chair of the Republican Study Committee, and Rep. Jim Jordan, the chair of the House Judiciary Committee and a favorite of the right flank of the party.

 Once Republicans decide who to nominate for speaker, the House would have to vote as many times as it takes for a candidate to receive the majority of those present and voting for speaker.
-It can quickly becoming an arduous exercise, as it did in January when it took McCarthy an unprecedented 15 rounds to win the gavel.
+It can quickly become an arduous exercise, as it did in January when it took McCarthy an unprecedented 15 rounds to win the gavel.

 ANOTHER SPEAKER?